Are they the same?

 Healthy building is an emerging field that focuses on using materials and methods that put occupant health front and center.
 As healthy home builders, our primary goal is to promote healthy living for a home’s occupants, which includes people, animals, and even plants.

-As healthy home builders, our goal is to promote a wellness focused living environment for our homeowners using beautiful quality construction.
+As healthy home builders, our goal is to promote a wellness focused living environment using beautiful, quality, nontoxic construction materials and principles.

 So where does that leave green?